dotnet/csharpstandard/standard/unsafe-code.md

 > }
 > ```
 >
 > Of course, the output produced depends on endianness.
+One possibility is `" BA FF 51 A2 90 6C 24 45"`.
 >
 > *end example*